BiEchi/my-homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, there!
 I'm Jack.
-I'm an M.S. student in Computer Science at University of Illinois Urbana-Champaign, where I’m fortunate to be advised by Prof. Heng Ji.
+I'm an M.S. student in Computer Science at University of Illinois Urbana-Champaign, where I’m fortunate to be advised by Prof. Nan Jiang and Heng Ji.
 The core of my research is in **robust machine learning** towards [**autonomous intelligence**](https://openreview.net/pdf?id=BZ5a1r-kVsf).
 I work on this problem upon two levels:

 - I study **representation learning** for modern vision/language models (especially for causal attention) to understand & interpret what and how the models are learning.
 - Based on these understanding of foundation models, I study **closed-loop learning** algorithms like reinforcement learning and self-supervised learning upon these models.